kruti1028/Statistical-Modelling_project/README.md

 Using the Foursquare and Yelp APIs, I retrieved data for these POIs within a 1000-meter radius of each bike station.
 After retrieving the data, I performed data cleaning to remove duplicates.
 For every bike station, I calculated the total count for each category as well as the overall count across all types.
 To facilitate understanding and analysis, I generated graphical representations of this data.
 Additionally, I developed a statistical model.

-The data sources I utilized for this analysis include: https://citybik.es/, FourSquare, Yelp
+The data sources I utilized for this analysis include: https://citybik.es/,(https://location.foursquare.com/developer/reference/places-api-overview), Yelp

 ## Results